ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Attester

+The Attester proves it is trustworthy to the Verifier by using key material provisioned into it by the Endorser.
+The proof is by the signing or authenticating of Attestation Evidence (see discussion on freshness elsewhere in this document).
+The Endorser only puts this key material into Attesters that it trusts.
+This part of the Attester is often known as, or performed by, a root of trust.
+The security strength or value of the overall Attestation depends greatly on the security strength of the implementation of the root of trust.
+See further discussion in Security Considerations.

 In some scenarios, Evidence might contain sensitive information such as Personally Identifiable Information.
 Thus, an Attester must trust entities to which it conveys Evidence, to not